Message from the President

 The Tibet Fund is grateful for the generosity of its many dedicated friends around the world.
 I would like to express our heartfelt appreciation to the U.S. Congress and Administration, which have lent significant support, enabling The Tibet Fund to provide vital humanitarian aid to Tibetans in the refugee community and in Tibet.
 We are also grateful to our Board of Directors and the International Campaign for Tibet for their tireless work, guidance and dedication, which have ensured The Tibet Fund’s continued success over the years.

-Though centuries old, the Tibetan culture offers remarkably contemporary wisdom for today’s world.
+Our centuries-old Tibetan culture offers remarkably contemporary wisdom for today’s world.
 Tibetan cultural beliefs teach patience in the face of human suffering and universal responsibility in light of our need to live together and share limited resources on our small planet.
 With this quintessentially modern message coming from our ancient culture, I trust you will see the value of a thriving Tibetan community woven into the fabric of the modern world.

 Thank you so much.